MicrosoftDocs/customer-voice/cv-docs/plan-survey.md

 ## Survey, question, response, and character limits

-Customer Voice has a limit on the number of surveys you can create, number of questions you can add per survey, and number of responses a survey can receive.
+Dynamics 365 Customer Voice has a limit on the number of surveys you can create, number of questions you can add per survey, and number of responses a survey can receive.
 The limits are:

 - Number of surveys that can be created by a user: 200
 - Number of questions allowed per survey: 100